jomorespi/manduca/README.md

 #### Social

-The available social media icons are: Linkedin, Mastodon, Bluesky, Threads, Twitter, Instagram, Pinterest, Snapchat, Facebook, Vimeo, YouTube, TikTok, Twitch, Spotify, GitHub, GitLab, StackOverflow, Discord, Behance, Dribbble, Reddit, Quora, Substack, Medium, WordPress, WhatsApp, Telegram, and Strava.
+The available social media icons are: Linkedin, Mastodon, Bluesky, Threads, Twitter, Instagram, Pinterest, Snapchat, Facebook, Vimeo, YouTube, TikTok, Twitch, Spotify, GitHub, GitLab, StackOverflow, Discord, Behance, Dribbble, Reddit, Quora, Substack, Medium, WordPress, WhatsApp, Telegram and Strava.

 If you add a custom item, it will also appear with a link icon: